jatinmehrotra/terraform_configuration-script/README.md

 # Terraform-configuration-script

 This repository contains bash script for configuring terraform and aws provider when using roles and MFA.This script incorporates error handling for null values of role ARN's and incorrect values.
+- Note  :- **The variables for this script are valid only current bash session.**

 ## Prerequisites
 install jq package manually or allow script to do it for you